Helping you stay healthy since 2013

 Global Healing Event

-The Tai Chi Centre is proud to be hosting its annual World Tai Chi & Qigong Day event 10.00am Saturday 28th April.
+Shifu is proud to be hosting the annual World Tai Chi & Qigong Day event 10.00am Saturday 28th April.

-This year our community session and demonstrations will be held overlooking our wonderful working
+This year the community session and demonstrations will be held overlooking our wonderful working

 harbour at Foreshore Park, Wharf Road Newcastle (near the frog pond and tram sheds).